Salvation (Rebecca Black album)

-Salvation (stylised in all caps) is the second studio album (Note: Sources generally refer to Salvation as an album; Black noted in an interview with The Times that she calls it a "project" because it only has 7 tracks.) by American singer Rebecca Black.
+Salvation is the third EP by American singer Rebecca Black.
 It was released independently on February 27, 2025, after the 2025 California wildfires caused it to be delayed by a month.

-Salvation explores the idealisation of female pop artists, along with themes such as queerhood and its place in religion.
+Salvation explores the idealization of female pop artists, along with themes such as queerhood and its place in religion.
 It was promoted with three singles, "Trust!", "Sugar Water Cyanide" and "Salvation", along with a tour across North America and Europe.
 It received mixed reviews upon release, with critics taking issue with the album's lyricism and production.

 Background

 Black performed as a disc jockey at a Boiler Room show in September 2024; she ended it with a cover of her 2011 single "Friday" over the instrumental of Charli XCX's "360".
-Speaking to GRAMMY.com about the set, Black mentioned, "It was honestly one of the best times I've ever had DJing."
-Black wanted Salvation to be the direct opposite of her previous album, Let Her Burn (2023), calling it "a world of experimentation" and stating that she wanted it to feel "succinct and cohesive."
+Speaking to Grammy.com about the set, Black mentioned, "It was honestly one of the best times I've ever had DJing."
+Black wanted Salvation to be the direct opposite of her previous album, Let Her Burn (2023), calling it "a world of experimentation" and stating that she wanted it to feel "succinct and cohesive".

 In an interview with NME about Salvation, Black described it as "really quite different thematically" than Let Her Burn.
 When speaking about the track "American Doll", she expressed concerns about how female pop artists are expected to be flawless, stating, "You might feel like you're at your most competent and [at a] beautiful moment, but people will still find ways to pick it apart".
 She also discussed the religious themes of the title track, "Salvation", stating, "The idea of making a song about celebrating your own queerness in a religious context felt like taking back power.
 It also felt really fun."
 Speaking with Newsweek, Black mentioned that the goal of the album was to explore.